-White House Postpones Proposed Putin Visit, Citing Russia 'Witch Hunt'
+White House Postpones Proposed Visit By Putin, Citing Russia 'Witch Hunt'

 The White House said last week that Trump had invited Putin to the United States, but the Kremlin had been quiet on the offer.
 Russian officials had said they might be open to Trump and Putin meeting on the sidelines of an international summit such as the G-20, but they had not committed to a trip to Washington, D.C.

-It wasn't immediately clear whether the Kremlin had formally turned the White House down, or whether the American side decided to foreclose its offer before getting an official answer from Moscow.
+It wasn't immediately clear whether the Kremlin had formally turned down the White House behind the scenes, or whether the American side decided to foreclose its offer before getting an official answer from Moscow.

 It also wasn't clear upon what basis Bolton believes that Justice Department special counsel Robert Mueller, whose investigation Trump calls the "witch hunt" to which Bolton alluded, might be finished by Dec.
 31.

 The special counsel's office does not comment on its work or its schedules.

 One unanswered question on Wednesday was whether Bolton's statement effectively amounted to a policy that means Putin cannot come to the United States so long as Mueller's work continues.

+Trump's supporters in Congress on Wednesday said they were giving him the benefit of the doubt on apparently rescinding his invitation to Putin.

+"My guess is [Trump] wants to see if there's a change in behavior," said Sen. John Kennedy, R-La.

 High-profile hearing

-Secretary of State Mike Pompeo was due in the Senate Foreign Relations Committee on Wednesday afternoon to answer questions about what Trump and Putin discussed in their two-hour private meeting.
+Secretary of State Mike Pompeo appeared before the Senate Foreign Relations Committee on Wednesday afternoon to answer questions about what Trump and Putin discussed in their two-hour private meeting.

-Pompeo was expected to tell senators how strongly he has warned the Russians not to interfere in American elections following the wave of "active measures" they launched against the United States in 2016.
+Pompeo told senators how strongly he has warned the Russians not to interfere in American elections following the wave of "active measures" they launched against the United States in 2016.

+He also urged senators to consider the policies Trump has adopted toward Russia, apart from his rhetoric about the attack on the election.
+Trump's administration has imposed 213 Russian sanctions, Pompeo said, expelled 60 Russian intelligence officers, supported the U.S. military posture in Europe and taken other steps.

+Pompeo also called attention to the military aide the United States is providing to Ukraine and Georgia that, as he said, was not forthcoming under President Barack Obama.

-Justice Department special counsel Robert Mueller is investigating that interference and whether any Americans conspired with it.
+Mueller, meanwhile, continues investigating the 2016 interference and whether any Americans conspired with it.

 Trump, who denies there was any collusion by his campaign and the Russian effort, goes back and forth about what he accepts and what he rejects about what took place.

 Sometimes — as in Helsinki with Putin — Trump says he doesn't believe the Russians attacked the election.
 Other times he says he accepts the conclusions of the U.S. intelligence community, which have since been endorsed by the Senate intelligence committee.